Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 Gorg was out in the field, tilling more land to plant a variety of native bean-like thing, only to find himself taking root more effectively than the plants were when the double-crack sonic boom of a spaceship slowing to low atmospheric speeds bounced and rippled off the terrain.

-One of the younger males, Bor, raised an alarm cry and the Herd dropped their crude tools---little more than fire-hardened wood poles---and stampeded back toward the pathetic safety offered by their house of sticks.
+One of the younger males, Bor, raised an alarm cry and the Herd dropped their crude tools - little more than fire-hardened wood poles - and stampeded back toward the pathetic safety offered by their house of sticks.

 A Hunter ship like the evil fusion of an insect and a scalpel left a ragged wound in the clouds as it descended into view, turned, sliced the sky and slashed overhead with a shriek.
 There was a ground-shaking thump and the shelter they’d built, all of their hard work, was flattened by a pulse shot that left behind nothing but a crater full of splintered wood and the liquefied remains of whoever had been inside.